Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the role of bankruptcy searches as part of pre-contract due diligence in property transactions.
-Focus your revision on:
+For SQE1, you are required to understand the role of bankruptcy searches as part of pre-contract due diligence in property transactions, with a focus on the following syllabus points:

 - The purpose and timing of bankruptcy searches in conveyancing.

-- The procedures for conducting bankruptcy searches against individuals and companies.
+- The procedures for conducting bankruptcy/insolvency searches against individuals (Land Charges Forms K16 and K15) and companies (Companies House and winding-up checks).

-- How to interpret and respond to positive or negative bankruptcy search results.
+- How to interpret and respond to positive or negative search results, including false positives for common names and matches that do not relate to the client.

-- The implications for buyers, lenders, and the validity of the transaction if bankruptcy is discovered.
+- The implications for buyers, lenders, and the validity of the transaction if bankruptcy is discovered, and the practical steps to take if a petition or order is revealed.

 Test Your Knowledge